szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - **By Class**: Mages get +5/level, Thieves +4/level, Clerics/Shamans/Druids +3/level, and Paladins/Rangers +2/level.
 Fighters are unchanged (1 per level) and bards get a reduced 8 lore per level.
   - **By Stat**: Bonuses from INT/WIS start at 12, with a more gradual progression for both bonuses and penalties.
 - **Racial THAC0**: Dwarves gain a +1 THAC0 bonus with axes.
-- **Shorty Saves**: The saving throw bonus from Constitution for shorty races can be configured:
+- **Shorty Saves**: The Saving Throw bonus from Constitution for shorty races can be configured:
   - **Nullify**: Removes the bonus entirely.
   - **Tone Down (Default)**: Slower progression, starting at +1 (12 CON) and capping at +3 (21+ CON).
   - **Standardize**: A flat +2 bonus, regardless of Constitution.